 - Meet specific income requirements

-Disability insurance typically costs about 2% of your annual salary.
+The cost of disability insurance is set per employee and based on their unique situation.
+Typically, disability insurance costs about 2% of an employee’s annual salary.
 However, the exact amount depends on a variety of factors, including:

 - Age: As with life insurance, older people pay more for disability insurance, all else being equal.
 This is simply because older people are more likely to become ill or injured.